+The structures of our methods can be regarded as deep latent dynamics models \cite{DBLP:conf/icml/HafnerLFVHLD19,DBLP:conf/icml/BeckerPGZTN19,DBLP:conf/nips/SaxenaBH21} by considering the original time series as observations and the prediction of each factorized signal component as the decision-making process.
+This helps mitigate accumulating errors and improve the accuracy of long-term predictability estimation.
+There are methods \cite{DBLP:conf/aistats/KhemakhemKMH20,DBLP:conf/nips/HalvaCLSZGH21} studying the non-linear independent component analysis (ICA) to disentangle latent factors of dynamic models.
+The disentanglement can be effectively learned by these models thanks to their theoretical guarantees of the models' identifiability.
+Nevertheless, these methods mainly focus on designing generalized models without being constrained by too many restrictive assumptions.
+Differently, our method focuses on using the disentanglement of the factors to model reasonable and sparse relations for more efficient approximation.

-There are methods using GNN \cite{DBLP:conf/cikm/ChenWH18,DBLP:journals/corr/abs-1908-07999,DBLP:conf/kdd/WuPL0CZ20,DBLP:conf/iclr/ChenSCG22} or MRF \cite{DBLP:conf/kdd/LiST19} to model the spatiotemporal relations between different variables of time series to improve the prediction performance.
-However, reasoning and propagating information through global relations would cause computational insufficient and introduce redundant information when the data scale and dimension get larger.
-We propose to use variational inference to draw the distribution of hidden factors of time series and learn the relations between these factors to generate and predict the time series.
-Duan \emph{et al.}~\cite{duan2022factorvae} leveraged VAE to learn the multi-dynamic-factor model \cite{ng1992multi} for predicting cross-sectional stock return, which means they ignored the temporal variation of the factors.
-Differently, our method takes the temporal relations into account for more comprehensive modeling and adapts the classic theory to be more powerful with fewer constraints by means of modern deep learning techniques.
+Some methods use GNNs \cite{DBLP:conf/cikm/ChenWH18,DBLP:journals/corr/abs-1908-07999,DBLP:conf/kdd/WuPL0CZ20,DBLP:conf/iclr/ChenSCG22} or MRFs \cite{DBLP:conf/kdd/LiST19} to model spatiotemporal relations between different time series variables to improve the forecasting performance.
+However, reasoning and propagating information through global relations could incur computational costs and introduce redundancy as data scale and dimension increase.
+We propose to use variational inference to draw distributions over latent factors and learn relations between them to generate and predict time series.
+Duan \emph{et al.}~\cite{duan2022factorvae} leverage VAEs to learn the multi-dynamic-factor model \cite{ng1992multi} for predicting cross-sectional stock return, ignoring the temporal variation of factors.
+Differently, our method takes the temporal relations into account for more comprehensive modeling and adapts the classic theory with fewer constraints by incorporating deep learning techniques.

 There are methods using extra knowledge of the market to improve the performance of times series forecasting, such as the event-driven approaches \cite{DBLP:conf/acl/CohenX18,DBLP:journals/tkde/ShiTWZB19,DBLP:journals/pr/ChengYXL22} and the method exploiting additional enterprise information \cite{DBLP:journals/corr/abs-2110-13716} for stock trend forecasting.
 Although these methods utilize most information from the environment, our method has the advantage of discovering complementary factors by analyzing the data along the temporal dimension to further boost the prediction performance, as evidenced by our experiments.